cardano-foundation/cf-identity-wallet/README.md

 | | Cloud-based |  | Cheqd | |  |

-# Preview in your browser
+# Preview in your Browser

 **Disclaimer: Try it now provides access to a preview version of the identity wallet in your browser.
 This preview version is <ins>not intended</ins> to be used for any purposes other than previewing the application.**